-Individual approaches to problem solving can be very different based on what team or role an individual holds, and so it can be easy for existing biases or perspectives to find their way into the problem solving process.
-It is important to make space for different perspectives when looking and problems and their potential solutions.
+Individual approaches to solving a problem can be very different based on what team or role an individual holds.
+It can be easy for existing biases or perspectives to find their way into the mix, or for internal politics to direct a conversation.

-Six Thinking Hats is a classic technique for identifying the problems that need to be solved and enables your team to consider them from different angles, whether that is by focusing on facts and data, creative solutions or by considering why a particular solution might not work.
+Six Thinking Hats is a classic method for identifying the problems that need to be solved and enables your team to consider them from different angles, whether that is by focusing on facts and data, creative solutions, or by considering why a particular solution might not work.

-Like all problem solving frameworks, Six Thinking Hats is effective at helping teams remove roadblocks from a conversation or discussion and come to terms with solving complex problems with an effective problem solving process.
+Like all problem-solving frameworks, Six Thinking Hats is effective at helping teams remove roadblocks from a conversation or discussion and come to terms with all the aspects necessary to solve complex problems.

-Courtesy of Jonathan Courtney of AJ&Smart Berlin, Lightning Decision Jam is one of those problem solving strategies that should be in every facilitation toolbox.
-The problem solving process is often creative in nature, though as with any creative process, there is the potential to lose focus and have a fun but not entirely productive time.
+Featured courtesy of Jonathan Courtney of AJ&Smart Berlin, Lightning Decision Jam is one of those strategies that should be in every facilitation toolbox.
+Exploring problems and finding solutions is often creative in nature, though as with any creative process, there is the potential to lose focus and get lost.

 By deciding the problems that need to be solved as a team before moving on, this group process is great for ensuring the whole team is aligned and can take ownership over the next stages.

-While problems can be complex, the problem-solving techniques you use to identify and solve those problems can often be simple in design.
+While problems can be complex, the problem-solving methods you use to identify and solve those problems can often be simple in design.

 4. The 5 Whys

-Sometimes, a group needs to go further with their problem solving strategies and analyze the root cause at the heart of organizational issues.
-An RCA or root cause analysis is the process of identifying the root causes behind business problems or recurring challenges or events.
+Sometimes, a group needs to go further with their strategies and analyze the root cause at the heart of organizational issues.
+An RCA or root cause analysis is the process of identifying what is at the heart of business problems or recurring challenges.

-The 5 Whys is one such process and is highly effective in helping a group go find the root cause of any problem or challenge and conduct root cause analysis that will deliver results.
+The 5 Whys is a simple and effective method of helping a group go find the root cause of any problem or challenge and conduct analysis that will deliver results.

-By beginning with the creation of a problem statement and going through five stages to refine it into a root cause problem statement, The 5 Whys provides everything you need to guide a group through a root cause analysis with ease.
+By beginning with the creation of a problem statement and going through five stages to refine it, The 5 Whys provides everything you need to truly discover the cause of an issue.